-Read all about Sherwin Williams Rainwashed, plus see 28 real homes that use it!
+Read all about Sherwin Williams Rainwashed, plus see over 20 real homes that use it!

 Sherwin Williams Rainwashed (#SW 6211) is a gorgeous light blueish green color and that is as serene a paint shade as they come.
 Just looking at it makes me feel like taking a deep breath of cool, fresh morning air.

 What Color is Sherwin Williams Rainwashed (shade #SW 6211)?

 On the Sherwin Williams website, Rainwashed is classified as a green paint color, but there’s a noticeable amount of blue in it.
 It makes me think of the ocean or the sky at sea.
 It has gray undertones which make it slightly moody, like a rainy day.

 SW Rainwashed has spa vibes that make it an ideal shade for bathrooms and can create a tranquil environment that’s perfect for bedrooms.
 Since it’s so soft, it’s a great candidate for nurseries, too.
 Honestly, the only limit is your imagination.

 Let’s take a closer look at Sherwin Williams Rainwashed paint and see if it’s the right color for your next home project!

 I’m not gonna lie – choosing the PERFECT paint color isn’t as easy as seeing what you like online and simply adding it to your space.
 There’s an entire science behind it!
 Grab a FREE copy of my new guide to avoid the paint color picking mistakes people make!
 Click here or enter your email below.
 I’ll send the tips right away!⤵️

 Well, it’s a combination of both, but leans more toward the green end than the blue (and don’t forget that hint of gray, too).